motion/orbit/projects/blog/src/pages/update-one/index.md

   Ergonomically though, how long can you really keep your arms up like that?
 </div>

-While the fancy effects of movies like Iron Man and Minority Report are often distracting, these sci-fi dreams grasp at real desires: a level of fluidity, cohesion, and flexibility that browsers and the web just don't give us today.
+While the fancy effects of movies like Iron Man and Minority Report are often distracting, they grasp at a real unmet desire: a level of unification, fluidity, and control that browsers and the web just don't give us today.

 This brings us to Orbit's mission: